 Chef Elliott Prag's Famous Miso Soup

 It’s a brilliant exercise in how minimally refined sweeteners, whole grain flours and natural additives work.
-Each student group end up making six to eight batches of their cookie, cake or muffin recipe in the course of the day.
+Each student group ends up making six to eight batches of their cookie, cake or muffin recipe in the course of the day.
 Heaven knows the students try their best to taste judiciously, but all that sugar and flour (even the “healthier” choices) eventually gets to them.
 Imagine the challenge of remaining intellectually focused with starches and sugars as your mind’s only fuel.

 A bowl of alkalizing miso soup — chock-full of vegetables, live with digestive enzymes and rich in minerals from seaweed — is the perfect balance for a sugar high.
-When the students eat it, I can actually see them “come down” and re-focus almost immediately.
-And they consume the soup greedily throughout the day.
+When the students would eat it, I could actually see them “come down” and re-focus almost immediately.
+(And they consumed the soup greedily throughout the day.)

 Some years ago a student asked for the recipe and I decided to post it on Facebook for other students who've asked for it before.
 I was more than a little surprised when 62 people quickly “liked” it and 26 people enthusiastically commented on it.
-There was a lot of waxing sentimental over some simple miso soup among those comments.
-I didn’t invent miso soup — and I didn’t even re-invent it.
+There was a lot of waxing sentimental over some simple miso soup among those comments, and I didn’t invent miso soup — and I didn’t even reinvent it.
 Students remember my recipe fondly, and yes, I’ve gladly accepted the unstinting praise it garnered.
 But I rather think what students really remember is how the soup worked its magic to soothe sugar-induced nausea and confusion.

-This reminded me of a simple, profound truth that is the foundation of our work at NGI: whole foods have a power to restore balance and to heal — if we know how to use them.
-Ask any CTP student how to cure an upset stomach, nausea, bloating, a headache, a hangover, insomnia or a sugar binge, and they can give you an effective food remedy.
-Food and healing — it’s our thing.
+This reminded me of a simple, profound truth that is the foundation of our work: whole foods have a power to restore balance and to heal — if we know how to use them.
+Ask any student how to cure an upset stomach, nausea, bloating, a headache, a hangover, insomnia or a sugar binge, and they can give you an effective food remedy.

 This post was originally published by the Natural Gourmet Institute.
 Learn more about today's Natural Gourmet Center.